www.pyramisgroup.com Listed by alphalocker Ransomware Group

 PYRAMIS METALLOURGIA S.A.
 PYRAMIS is the only producer of household electrical appliances in Greece, and at the same time, a Global Champion with presence in more than 85 countries and exports exceeding 97% of its production.

 On February 28, 2026, Greek appliance manufacturer Pyramis Metallourgia S.A. appeared on the leak site of the ransomware group AlphaLocker.
-The company, which produces household electrical appliances and exports more than 97 percent of its output to over 85 countries, had internal files exfiltrated during a ransomware attack.
+The company, which produces household electrical appliances and exports more than 97 percent of its output to over 85 countries, is claimed to have had internal files exfiltrated during a ransomware attack.

 Public reporting indicates that internal files were taken.
 No confirmed count of affected individuals has been released, and the precise volume or sensitivity of the stolen data remains unclear from available sources.
 The listing appeared on the AlphaLocker leak site, hosted on an onion domain, with the primary record tracked by ransomware.live at the address provided below.